Best Fukuoka Itinerary for 2-5 Days (+ Tips Before You Visit)

 This is the most popular shopping area and is always listed in the top things to do in Fukuoka.
 You can grab dinner here.

-I loved passing by Naka River every day, especially at night.
+I loved passing by Naka River every day back to my stay, especially at night.

 You can also grab a soy milk latte located right on the river at TOFFEE park.

-I did both, and if I had to choose only one, I’d recommend Nanzoin.
+I did both, and if I had to choose only one on limited time, I’d recommend Nanzoin.

 Morning (2-3 hours)